 Chardonnay thrives in our chalky clay soils (much like those of Burgundy), and the cool nights in Paso Robles serve to balance the warm, sunny days.
 We chose a terraced north-east facing block above our grapevine nursery for the Chardonnay.

-The Chardonnay grapes were whole cluster pressed, and fermented using native yeasts in 2- to 6-year-old barrels to preserve the wine’s varietal and mineral character.
+The Chardonnay grapes were whole cluster pressed, and fermented using native yeasts in a mix of neutral oak and stainless steel barrels to preserve the wine's varietal and mineral character.
 The wine went through full malolactic fermentation in barrel.
-It was bottled in May 2006.
+It was bottled in July 2007.